Prompt Reinjection: Alleviating Prompt Forgetting in Multimodal Diffusion Transformers for Text-to-Image Generation: Detailed Setup of Evaluation Results

 All quantitative and qualitative comparisons reported in the main paper (excluding ablations) follow the model information and default inference settings summarized in Table~\ref{tab:model_info}.
 Specifically, for each model (SD3-medium, SD3.5-large, FLUX.1-dev, and Qwen-Image), we use its official default sampling configuration (number of inference steps, CFG scale, and $1024{\times}1024$ resolution), and keep these inference settings identical between the base model and the base model with Prompt Reinjection enabled.

 These Prompt Reinjection settings are chosen based on the best-performing combinations identified in our ablation studies.
-For SD3-medium, SD3.5-large, and FLUX.1-dev, the chosen origin layer is a shallow block after the initial sharp feature transition, and reinjection is applied to all subsequent target blocks to sustain prompt signals throughout the deeper stack.
+For SD3-medium, SD3.5-large, and FLUX.1-dev, the chosen origin layer is a shallow block after the initial sharp feature transition, and reinjection is applied to all subsequent blocks to sustain prompt throughout the deeper stack.

 For Qwen-Image, we observe that using a mid-stack origin layer yields a more noticeable improvement than using very shallow layers, and thus set the origin and target layers accordingly (Table~\ref{tab:model_info}).
-Due to the larger model size and higher inference cost, we do not perform a search as exhaustive as SD3 and FLUX; we adopt this empirically effective mid-layer choice and keep the reinjection configuration fixed for all reported.
+Due to the larger model size and higher inference cost, we do not perform a search as exhaustive as SD3 and FLUX.